bharatari/mercury-alpha/README.md

     SOCIAL_HOOK=<slack webhook url>
     RADIO_HOOK=<slack webhook url>

-Finally, to be able to run the application, you'll have to transpile the source files:
+Finally, to be able to run the application, you'll have to install dependencies and transpile the source files:

 1. `npm install` to install project dependencies
-2. `npm run build` to transpile the source files
-3. `npm start` to start the application
+2. `npm start` to transpile the source files and start the application

-# Development

-Don't forget to `npm run build` everytime you make changes to the source files.
-Otherwise, you'll keep running the transpiled version of older code.